When you are ill

 If your studies are affected because:

 - you are ill for less than 7 days: complete an absence form online to inform your department.
-This is in the Portal in the Academic admin tab
+From Minerva, click the Access Student Services icon in the toolbar in the top right.
+Once logged in to Student Services, click Student Services on the menu and follow links to Absence Notification.

 - you are ill for more than 7 days or you have to miss an exam or assessment: you must request a letter from a doctor in the UK.
 It must be requested during your illness.
 Letters issued after the illness will not be accepted.